enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 So then, how do we stimulate those RCGs?
 First of all, we have some limitation.
 The electrode grid we have are very big, () and therefore, can stimulate them enough.
 If we try to reduce the electrodes, then it will increase the charge density, making the current higher.

 After a lot of research, scientist find that with a low number of electrodes relatively spaced out, it's positive to have enough accuity to regain vison.
-For  example the Argus II uses a 6
+For  example the Argus II uses a 6* 10  electrodes grid, and is capable of * generating phosphenes to distinguish vision.
+The elveetrodes are spaced 575um appart

+Ok we have the electrodes grids.
+- Spacial
+- Intensity
+- Frequency

 ## But how did we figured out, stimulating the RGCs will result into vision (Later)